robcarver17/pysystemtrade/docs/instruments.md

 New configured slippage value (current 10.360086, default is estimate 14.304580) <RETURN for default 14.304579734718004>
 ```

 This is a market we haven't traded, but our sampled values (14.3 price points) is 38% higher than our configured (10.36).
-This is because the sampled bid/ask spread has averaged 20.67 points; we given a 38% weight to these samples (maybe we haven't traded that much) and 62% to the configured value.
+This is because the sampled bid/ask spread has averaged 20.67 points; we have given a 38% weight to these samples (maybe we haven't traded that much) and 62% to the configured value.

 ```
 New configured slippage value (current 0.172000, default is estimate 0.117354) <RETURN for default 0.11735449352746953>